tusharv01/SoC-15-Projects/README.md

 Browse and participate in collaboration proposals from cohort members.
 Collaborations are a great way to work together on exciting projects.

-## Community

-- **Announcements:** Stay updated with important announcements and news.
-- **Discussions:** Engage in discussions, ask questions, and share your thoughts with fellow cohort members.
-- **Events:** Discover virtual events, meetups, and activities related to our cohort.

 ## Contributors

 A big thank you to all the contributors who make this repository vibrant and collaborative!
 Your contributions are appreciated.

 ---

-**Note:** Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) when participating in this repository.
-We aim to maintain a respectful and inclusive environment for all members of our cohort.
+**Note:**  We aim to maintain a respectful and inclusive environment for all members of our cohort.

 We look forward to seeing your contributions and collaborations!
-If you have any questions or need assistance, don't hesitate to reach out in the "Discussions" section.